wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload `the bmlt_plugin` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `<!--BMLT-->` in the HTML view of a page.
 It will be replaced by the plugin.

 == Screenshots ==

+1. Search for text
+2. Search by map
+3. Advanced search
-1. A map search result
+4. A map search result
+5. A list search result
+6. The administration screen